Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 21st; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *true resurrection; Market Price: +*6 bonus.

+### Sonic Blast
-**Sonic Blast:** On command, a sonic blast weapon emits a low thrumming hum (though this deals no damage to the wielder).
+On command, a sonic blast weapon emits a low thrumming hum (though this deals no damage to the wielder).
 On any hit, this becomes a thunderous roar that deals +3d6 points of bonus sonic damage to the creature struck.
 On a successful critical hit it instead deals